pret/pokered/README.md

 - Yellow learnset changes are imported; eg. Flash Venonat, with tweaks made to ensure nothing is lost from RB either.
 - The Game Corner in general is massively buffed, making everything far more worth going for;
 	- 3x Cherry now gives 100 coins (used to be 8)
-	- 3x Magikarp/Poliwag/Bird/Diglett/Rattata/Jigglypuff now gives 200 coins (used to be 15)
+	- 3x Poliwag/Diglett/Jigglypuff now gives 200 coins (used to be 15)
 	- 3x BAR now gives 500 coins (used to be 100)
 	- 3x 7s now gives 999 coins (used to be 300)
 - Game Corner prizes have been altered;
-	- Version parity is done across prizes, using Blue's superior prices.
+	- Blue's superior prices are used, so Porygon only costs 6500 coins.
 	- New prizes include: Cubone, Blastyke, and Cactus.
 	- The Moon Stone is available over TM23 (Dragon Rage).
 Dragon Rage is accessible in Celadon University!
 - Bag capacity increased from 20 to 30 items.